 9. Set a Goal

 You can save more if you know how much you might need and make it more rewarding as you pursue your retirement goal, set milestones and get satisfaction along the way.
-Each of us in every stage of life needs to set a goal, and this skill is among the most important self-management skills for seniors.
+In every stage of life, each of us needs to set a goal, and this is among the most important self-management skills for seniors.

 10. Invest Wisely